Mitchel-jf/identity/readme.md

 - <b>Description:</b>
     - It deletes the first identity in the database that matches the query parameters you provide.
     - If you don't provide any parameter, it will return an error.
-    - This is a safe precaution to avoid delete all the entries in the database by mistake.
+    - This is a safe precaution to avoid deleting all the entries in the database by mistake.

-### 2. Fetch identities using an id
+### 2. Delete identities using an id
 - <b>Endpoint:</b> /identity/id
 - <b>Method:</b> DELETE
 - <b>Description:</b>